Greece mulls reopening debt buyback invitation-sources

-ATHENS Greece may ask for additional offers from bondholders in a debt buyback plan that forms part of its international bailout, Greek officials said on Sunday, but the country's prime minister said the transaction was running smoothly.
+ATHENS Dec 9 Greece may ask additional offers from bondholders in a debt buyback plan that forms part of its international bailout, Greek officials said on Sunday.

 The invitation might be renewed on Monday to top up the offers already received, three officials close to the proceedings told Reuters.
 "It's possible," a senior government official told Reuters on condition of anonymity.